analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

     -   [Meta Analytics PMF Playbook](https://medium.com/@AnalyticsAtMeta/analytics-and-product-market-fit-11efaea403cd)
     -   product market fit (PMF): the value a product delivers for a specific market segment
     -   in other words, are we building something people want? are folks using the product? do folks come back to use it?
-    -   valuable products with high product marketing fit: keep people coming back, sustainability acquire new users, and have long stretches of usage
+    -   valuable products with high product market fit: keep people coming back, sustainability acquire new users, and have long stretches of usage
 -   **PMF measurement criteria**
     -   stable retention: do folks keep coming back after using the product?
-    -   sustainable growth: is there a healthy approach to acquire, retain, and resurrect folks over time?
+    -   sustainable growth: is there a healthy (ROI efficient) approach to acquire, retain, and resurrect folks over time?
     -   deep engagement: do folks have long usage duration on core value prop actions?
 -   **Stable retention**
     -   active: defined based on core value prop of product